MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-waterfall.md

 ]);
 ```
 ## Advance the waterfall
+The first step of a waterfall can receive arguments passed to the dialog.

+Every step after that receives a `next()` function that can be used to advance the waterfall to the next step.
+Note that the `next()` function can receive an `IDialogResult` object containing results already returned from a previous dialog.
+Your bot doesn't have to ask for the user's name more than once; it can just pass the results from the first time.

-The first step of a waterfall can receive arguments passed to the dialog, and every step receives a `next()` function that can be used to advance the waterfall forward manually.
-The following example shows how to pair these two features together to create an `/ensureProfile` dialog that will verify that a user's profile is complete, and prompts the user for any missing fields.
-This pattern lets you add fields to the profile later that would be automatically filled in as users message the bot.
+The following example shows how to pair these two features together to create an `/ensureProfile` dialog that verifies a user's profile is complete.
+If the profile is not complete, the user is prompted for the missing information.
+This pattern lets you add fields to the profile later that would be automatically filled in as users message the bot. <!-- this sentence makes no sense -->

 ```javascript
 bot.dialog('/', [